How Much Energy Does a Water Heater Use?

 Install Low-Flow Faucets and Showerheads

-Modern rules require new showerheads to consume 2.5 gallons per minute (gpm) or less while kitchen faucets are limited to 2.2 gpm.
+Modern regulations require new showerheads to consume 2.5 gallons per minute (gpm) or less while kitchen faucets are limited to 2.2 gpm.
 New bathroom faucets must have flow rates below 1.5 gpm.

 Turn Down the Water Heater Temperature